 About the Program

 Lab activities involve actual hands-on construction.
 Working models and mock-ups as well as actual recreational and storage buildings and garages will be constructed by first-year students.
-Second-year students will build a project on a local site.
 Related instruction emphasizes math, blueprint reading, estimating, materials of construction, tools and equipment, principles of carpentry and safety.

 Helpful background - Courses in math, design, drawing, drafting and woodworking are helpful.
 Business courses in accounting, management, sales and general business can be very useful.